ray-project/ray/doc/source/serve/user-guides/scaling-and-resource-allocation.md

 (serve-scaling-and-resource-allocation)=

-# Scaling and Resource Allocation
+# Set Up Autoscaling and Resource Allocation

 This guide helps you to: